numerica-ideas/community/nodejs/node-support-env-files/README.md

 > The **YouTube Channels** in both English (En) and French (Fr) are now accessible, Feel free to subscribe by clicking [here](https://www.youtube.com/@numericaideas/channels?sub_confirmation=1).

 ## Introduction
-This is a long-awaited feature amongst NodeJS developers.
+A long-awaited feature amongst NodeJS developers.
 Finally, starting from **Node.js v20.6.0**, Node.js supports `.env` files for configuring environment variables.

 We used to plug in third-party dependencies for that same need, the most notable one is [dotenv](https://www.npmjs.com/package/dotenv).